Overview of Brain and Spinal Cord Birth Defects

 • Typical symptoms include intellectual disability, paralysis, incontinence, or loss of sensation in some parts of the body.

-• The diagnosis is based on computed tomography and magnetic resonance imaging.
+• The diagnosis is based on various blood and imaging tests, such as computed tomography and magnetic resonance imaging.

 • Some defects can be repaired surgically, but brain or spinal cord damage is usually permanent.

-There are many causes of birth defects of the brain and spinal cord, including many previously unknown genetic factors.
+There are many causes of birth defects of the brain and spinal cord, including many still unknown genetic and environmental factors.

 Symptoms of Brain and Spinal Cord Birth Defects